netdata/netdata/streaming/README.md

 what to do with the `SET` message that follows.
 When that happens, the parent will show a message like this:

 ```
-ERROR : STREAM_PARENT[CHILD HOSTNAME,[CHILD IP]:CHILD PORT] : requested a SET on chart 'CHART NAME' of host 'HOSTNAME', without a dimension.
+ERROR : STREAM_RECEIVER[CHILD HOSTNAME,[CHILD IP]:CHILD PORT] : requested a SET on chart 'CHART NAME' of host 'HOSTNAME', without a dimension.
 Disabling it.
 ```

 ### child cannot connect to parent